isurfer21/date-shortener-lib/README.md

 Since I was looking for universal date conversion, so I would require something like base99 format.
 I looked over the Internet but I didn't found anything like that.
 So I made it by my own.

-### What is a base 99 format?
+### What is a base99 format?
-In simple language, base-99 format refers to series of 0-9 followed by small & capital A-Z characters and variations of vowel characters (as shown below); were, each character refers to the position index in series.
+In simple language, base99 format refers to series of 0-9 followed by small & capital A-Z characters and variations of vowel characters (as shown below); were, each character refers to the position index in series.

 |	 	|	0	|	1	|	2	|	3	|	4	|	5	|	6	|	7	|	8	|	9	|
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|